rjleyva/dotfiles-public/README.md

 - **[WezTerm](https://wezfurlong.org/wezterm/)** – A GPU‑accelerated, cross‑platform terminal emulator and multiplexer written in Rust
 - **[Neovim](https://neovim.io/)** – The core extensible Vim-based editor powering this setup
+- **[lazy.nvim](https://github.com/folke/lazy.nvim)** – A fast, modern plugin manager for Neovim by folke, used to load and manage all plugins in this configuration.
 - **[Nerd Font](https://www.nerdfonts.com/)** – Patches developer fonts with hundreds of extra glyphs/icons (e.g., Font Awesome, Devicons)
 - **[solarized-osaka](https://github.com/craftzdog/solarized-osaka.nvim)** – A clean, dark Neovim (and Tmux) theme written in Lua, with LSP and Treesitter support
 - **[commitizen](https://github.com/commitizen/cz-cli)** – Helps enforce conventional commit message formatting for a cleaner commit history